|

 reach more of the pool, I suggest adding

-The Circulator.
+The Pool Circulator.

 Instead of having just a stream moving straight